This fall sensory bin is easy to put together using items you may already have around your home and yard.

 You don’t have to spend a lot of money making a sensory bin.
 Go through your cupboards, craft supplies, holiday ornaments, the kitchen drawers, your fabric stash, the toy box etc. You’ll find lots of interesting items once you start looking.

-What to put in a Fall Sensory Bin:
+What to put in your fall bin

 Pinecones, chestnuts, acorns, walnuts, sunflowers, wheat, seed pods, artificial apples, leaves and flowers, miniature gourds (real or artificial), plastic gemstones or glass beads in autumn colours etc.